ALL

 The clothes children wear every day can cause injuries.
 Clothing can:

-• Cause choking if a button or small part comes loose from their clothes.
+• cause choking if your child swallows a button or small part comes loose from their clothes

-• Contain button batteries that can cause chemical burns or damage to internal organs if swallowed.
+• contain button batteries that, if swallowed, can cause chemical burns or damage to internal organs.
 These small batteries are inside clothing such as flashing shoes.

 How can I dress my child to protect them?